Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 The press box in Nationals Park is named the Shirley Povich Media Center in honor of the late Hall-of-Fame baseball writer.
 A longtime friend of Nationals Principal Owner Theodore N. Lerner, Povich entertained fans with his daily musings in "This Morning with Shirley Povich" and his writings on baseball.
 Nationals Park's state-of-the-art video and audio system is an integral component of the Shirley Povich Media Center.

 Every Sunday, two Nationals players will sign autographs from the top of the Nationals dugout starting one hour and ten minutes prior to first pitch.
 Fans must obtain a free voucher to participate in the autograph sessions.
-Available after gates first open (2 hours and 30 minutes before first pitch), a limited number of vouchers will be distributed on a first come, first serve basis at Sections 109 and 142.
+Available after gates first open (2 hours before first pitch), a limited number of vouchers will be distributed on a first come, first served basis at Section 103.
 One autograph per person.
 Weather permitting, subject to player schedules and timing.

 See GUEST CONDUCT POLICY (Banners & Signs).

-Nationals Park is a completely non-smoking facility.
-Guests wishing to smoke (including electronic cigarettes) must go to the designated smoking area at either the First Base Gate or the Third Base Gate.
-Guests wishing to exit Nationals Park to smoke must present a valid ticket and receive a wristband before exiting Nationals Park.
-Guests wishing to reenter Nationals Park must return with a valid ticket and assigned wristband.
-Guests may not exit and reenter Nationals Park using only an admission ticket for any reason.
+Nationals Park is a completely non-smoking and tobacco-free facility per District of Columbia law.
+There is no exception for electronic cigarettes or any other type of smoking device, or for smokeless tobacco or any other type of tobacco product.
+Guests wishing to smoke or use tobacco products must go to the designated smoking area at the First Base Gate.
+Guests wishing to exit Nationals Park to smoke or use tobacco products must present a valid ticket and receive a wristband before exiting Nationals Park.
+Guests wishing to reenter Nationals Park must return through the metal detectors with a valid ticket and assigned wristband.

-The Nationals get things started each spring in sunny Viera, Florida.
-Fans are encouraged to enjoy some sun and join friends and neighbors for Grapefruit League action at Space Coast Stadium.
+The Nationals get things started each spring at The Ballpark of the Palm Beaches in West Palm Beach, Florida, and fans are encouraged to enjoy some sun and join friends and neighbors for Grapefruit League action.
 Those interested in ticket information can call the Tickets.com office at 888.632.NATS(6287) or visit nationals.com/spring.

 Strollers are permitted in all concourse areas at Nationals Park.
 Strollers that are unable to fold and fit under a Nationals Park seat must be checked either at a Guest Services location, the Center Field Plaza or behind Sections 131 or 321.
 If a guest has a stroller that, once folded, will fit under a Nationals Park seat, he/she will be permitted to take it to their seat.
 However, the Nationals are not responsible for the stroller if it has not been checked.